nerdle/nerdle/README.md

 Use a question answering system to answer natural language questions.
 Lets take a simple example for how to use the system.

 Using `NerdleAnswerer` and a `FactProvider` you can now pose natural language questions to the system.
-The system can run on two different `FactProviders`.
-You can use either a rational database (`DBFactProvider`) over jdbc or the in-memory graph database `Tinkerpop`.
+The system can run on a rational database (`DBFactProvider`) over jdbc.

 * DBFactProvider